ayattaheri/artemisia-db/tutorial/tutorial.md

 - **Purpose**: Explore transcription factor (TF) families from the PlantTFDB database.
 - **Steps**:
   1. Navigate to **Transcription Factors > PlantTFDB**.
-  2. View the interactive TF family distribution plot (powered by Plotly).
+  2. View the interactive TF family distribution plot.
   3. Click on any bar in the plot (e.g., "bZIP") to filter the "Main Table" below based on your selection.
+You can also search different TF families based on the gene IDs.
   4. Switch to the "Details" box and explore:
      - **Main Table**: A filterable table displaying TF data.
 Select one or more rows to reveal the **Check Gene Expression** and **Copy Gene ID(s)** buttons at the bottom left.
 Clicking **Check Gene Expression** button automatically switches you to the "Expression" tab with the selected gene IDs pre-filled.
 Click **Copy Gene ID(s)** to copy the selected gene IDs to the clipboard for use in other analyses.
      - **Expression**: On this tab, choose different plant parts (e.g., "Root", "Leaf"), then click **Calculate Median Expression** to generate a heatmap of gene expression for the selected genes.